dshanske/mf2_s/readme.txt

 == Credits ==

 * Matthias Pfefferle and the SemPress theme.
-Some of the markup he wrote into that theme was ported into this starter theme.
+Some of the markup he wrote into that theme was ported into this starter theme
-* CSS Modal -  http://drublic.github.com/css-modal - author Hans Christian Reinl
-* Picturefill - http://scottjehl.github.io/picturefill/ - enables support for responsive images